6 Ways to Simplify Housecleaning for the Mom Who Hates Cleaning

-When I approached him with the idea of minimalism a year and a half ago, he was equally thrilled and skeptical.
+When I approached him with the idea of minimalism a couple of years ago, he was equally thrilled and skeptical.
 I rattled off how we would declutter and minimize; simplify and prioritize; create space and live intentionally.
 I could read the conflicted emotions of organizational bliss and confusion on his face.

 What’s happening here and who is this woman?

 He was right.
 Something had shifted and I caught on to the fact that clutter, disorganization, and never ending house work was not working for me.
 I needed a change and minimalism offered a new way to think of housecleaning.

 Turns out, minimalism is much more than that.
 It’s taken over our family’s vision, purpose, and goals.
 It’s revitalized our home, given us more time and space with our kids, and it’s improved our marriage and parenthood.